 - No visitors with a fever, cough, or breathing problems

 Screeners at Main Clinic Locations

 Our staff are screening all patients for COVID-19 over the phone and in person based on guidelines from the Centers for Disease Control & Prevention (CDC) and King County Public Health.
 We have added team members at clinic entrances at Ballard, Broadway, Downtown, Madison Center, and Northgate Plaza to screen patients for respiratory illness.
-Family members or friends entering the building with patients will also be screened.
-They will provide masks and hand sanitizer to patients who need them.
-If you’re coming to one of these Polyclinic locations, you will be stopped by a screener on the way into the building.
-Thank you for answering their brief questions and wearing a mask if they give you one.
+Visitors entering the building with patients will also be screened.
+Screeners will take your temperature and provide masks and hand sanitizer to all patients and visitors.
+Allow a few minutes before your appointment for screening.
+Thank you for your patience.

 How to Take Care of Yourself and Your Family